Breast reduction is surgery to reduce the size of the breasts.

 - You may need to fill prescriptions for pain medicine before surgery.

-- Arrange for someone to drive you home after surgery and help you around your house for 1 or 2 days.
+- Arrange for someone to drive you home after surgery and help you around your house for several days.

 - Wear or bring loose clothing that buttons or zips in front.

 You may have to stay overnight in the hospital.